geotools/geotools/docs/user/library/main/repository.rst

 of all the data they are working with (both DataStores and GridCoverages) and then "connect" to the data only when needed.

-You may have thousands of entries in your catalog (all the gis data on your computer?) and only be using 10 of them for your current map.
+You may have thousands of entries in your catalog (all the GIS data on your computer?) and only be using 10 of them for your current map.
 This is the "lazy access" for which catalog was created.